-Lot frontage.
-Every building hereafter erected or moved shall be located on a lot that fronts on a thoroughfare, open space, civic space, or cottage court mews, except that up to 12 singlefamily residential lots in the Rural (RL) district may front an access easement that connects to a thoroughfare or open space.
+- family residential lots in the Rural (RL) district may front an access easement that connects to a thoroughfare or open space.
 Alleys may not be used to satisfy this requirement.
-All structures shall be located on lots as to provide safe and convenient access for servicing and fire protection.

-- 2. Lot reduction prohibited.
+All structures shall be located on lots as to provide safe and convenient access for servicing and fire protection. - Lot reduction prohibited.
 No lot, even though it may consist of one or more adjacent lots of record, shall be reduced in size so that the front, side, or rear yards, or other requirements of this UDC are not maintained.
 Yards or lots created after the effective date this UDC shall meet at least the minimum requirements established by this UDC.
 This section shall not apply when a portion of a lot is acquired for a public purpose. - 3.
 Lots not meeting minimum lot size requirements.
 When a lot has an area which does not conform to the requirements of the district in which it is located (see Sec.
-6-3D), but was a lot of record on the effective date of this UDC or upon amendments thereto, such lot may be used for any use allowed in the zoning district in which it is located provided that all other requirements of this UDC are met.
+6-3DSec.
+6-3E), but was a lot of record on the effective date of this UDC or upon amendments thereto, such lot may be used for any use allowed in the zoning district in which it is located provided that all other requirements of this UDC are met.